Customs Money Seizure

 - Securities or stocks in bearer form

-U.S. Customs does not require funds to be reported that involve normal banking procedures and no physical transport of currency or monetary instruments.
-Types of funds not subject to reporting include the following:
+U.S. Customs does not need funds to be reported that warrants normal banking procedures.
+However, no physical exchange of currency or monetary instruments is encouraged.
+These funds are not subject to reporting include:

-- Unendorsed checks or money orders made out to a named person or with restrictive endorsements
+- Money orders or unendorsed checks made out to a named person or with restrictive endorsements

 - Warehouse receipts